 Historically providing shelter to boats caught out in bad weather, the formation is now the preserve of intrepid visitors seeking out a cool place to dip into.

-In order to find out how any of the above mentioned blue caves can be visited during a yacht charter in Greece, please get in touch with your preferred charter broker.
+In order to find out how any of the above-mentioned blue caves can be visited during a yacht charter in Greece, please get in touch with a yacht charter broker.